Course overview

 Are you ready to join the fight against cybercrime?

-This course equips you with the skills demanded by a diverse range of industry and government sectors, covering areas such as:
+This course focuses on developing skills in digital forensics, information security, penetration testing, security operations, threat intelligence and vulnerability assessment.
+These skills are in high demand across a diverse range of industry and government sectors, covering areas such as:

 - computer crime and digital forensics